For more information about giving opportunities, contact Suzanne Muchard, director of development, at firstname.lastname@example.org or 713-348-4171.

 To support the 2023 luncheon, please click here.

-The Stephen L. Klineberg Fund for Houston Research honors the legacy of Kinder Institute's founding director.
 Since 1982, Stephen Klineberg's annual Kinder Houston Area Survey has documented the city's transformations, offering a data-driven map of the opportunities and challenges facing Houston and other cities.
 No other metropolitan region in the country has been the focus of a research program of this scope.
 Findings are shared with local leaders, policymakers and community stakeholders to address critical urban issues.
-This legacy fund provides financial support for the Houston surveys in perpetuity and helps support the expansion of the survey.

-To make a donation to the Stephen Klineberg Fund for Houston Research, please click here.
+To make a donation to the Kinder Houston Area Survey, please click here.